-The main goal of the research project is to get a better understanding of how the physical processes involved in (aerovalved) pulse combustion affect the operation of a pulse combustor through numerical modeling.
-To this end, we have evaluated three lumped parameter models.
-In our opinion, for a sufficiently realistic description of an (aerovalved) pulse combustor, these models lack two important features.
+In our opinion, for a sufficiently realistic description of an (aerovalved) pulse combustor, the three models lack two important features.
 Firstly, a more detailed description of the wave dynamics is needed.
 Secondly, they do not model the effect of an aerovalve on the operation of a pulse combustor.
-While aerovalved pulse combustion has been modeled in the work of Narayanaswami and Richards [19] and of Richards and Gemmen [25] by extending the model of Richards et al. (which was discussed in Chapter 5), it still results in a lumped parameter model, that provides little insight into the wave dynamics.
-Therefore, the development of a one-dimensional model, capable of providing an approximation to the wave dynamics inside an aerovalved pulse combustor, is the first step in the follow-up research.
+While aerovalved pulse combustion has been modelled in the work of Narayanaswami and Richards [19] and of Richards and Gemmen [24] by extending the model of Richards et al. (which was discussed in Chapter 5), it still results in a lumped parameter model, that provides little insight into the wave dynamics.
+Therefore, the development of a one-dimensional model, capable of providing an approximation to the wave dynamics inside an aerovalved pulse combustor, should be the first step in the follow-up research.

-The one-dimensional modeling of aerovalved pulse combustion can be divided into a number of submodeling problems.
+The one-dimensional modelling of aerovalved pulse combustion can be divided into a number of submodelling problems.

 - The one-dimensional equations of gas dynamics need to be formulated, including energy sources (from combustion) and energy sinks and dissipative processes (such as heat transfer, wall friction).
-These describe the wave dynamics in the system, driven by combustion and damped by dissipative processes. - The heat released by combustion needs to be quantified.
+These describe the wave dynamics in the system, driven by combustion and damped by dissipative processes.

+- The heat released by combustion needs to be quantified.
 Factors of influence on this are the mixing processes of fuel and oxidizer, the mixing of reactants and hot products, and a chemical reaction rate.
 In turn, the mixing processes depend on the flow field and injection characteristics. - The geometry of the pulse combustor needs to be specified.
-It will be considered as a continuous volume, including aerovalve, combustion chamber and tailpipe, in which the wave dynamics are described. - Finally, boundary conditions, describing the effects of the aerovalve inlet and the tailpipe exit, need to be specified.
+It could be considered as a continuous volume, including aerovalve, combustion chamber and tailpipe, in which the wave dynamics are described. - Finally, boundary conditions, describing the effects of the aerovalve inlet and the tailpipe exit, need to be specified.

-These submodels will be taken from literature, with the model presented by Barr and Dwyer [4] as a starting point.
-In the modeling process, the temperature dependency of the specific heat needs to be considered.
+These submodels can be taken from literature, with the model presented by Barr and Dwyer [4] as an interesting starting point.
+In the modelling process, the temperature dependency of the specific heat needs to be considered.
 To gain insight into the pulse combustion process, the contributions of the various physical terms to the energy of the oscillations need to be quantified.

-The main focus of the follow-up research will be on developing a numerical scheme, that is capable of approximating the solution of the model equations for given geometry and boundary conditions with sufficient accuracy.
-Of course, a simple mathematical model will not be able to predict the exact behavior of a real pulse combustor, so it may be questioned how accurate the numerical method needs to be.
-However, the purpose of the research project is to gain insight into how the various physical processes affect the operation of a pulse combustor.
-Therefore, it is desirable that the calculated contributions of the various physical processes to the operation characteristics are not affected by artificial effects introduced by the numerical model.
+The main focus of a follow-up research project should be on developing a numerical scheme, that is capable of approximating the solution of the model equations for given geometry and boundary conditions with sufficient accuracy.
+Of course, a simple mathematical model will not be able to predict the exact behaviour of a real pulse combustor, so it may be questioned how accurate the numerical method needs to be.
+It is desirable that the calculated contributions of the various physical processes to the operation characteristics are not affected by artificial effects introduced by the numerical model.
 Specifically: